BrianRuizy/box-office-prediction/README.md

 ## About
 This learning project aims at exploring the use of an official Cinema dataset by reading, writing, cleaning and then implementing a Machine Learning model to be trained and predict the success of a movie release.
 Success can be measured by various different parameters; this program aims at finding relationships between those parameters and consider what makes a movie "succesful".
 Will then compare the accuracy of both *linear Regression* against *Random Forest Regression*.

-Program will undergo this pipeline:
+Program will undergo this implicit pipeline:
 **Cleaning phase** -> **Understanding data** -> **Prediction Models** -> **post-fact data**

 ## Dependencies